 Politics & Personnel Issues: Don’t Get Involved

-An important reminder: PTA, which are non-profits, aren’t allowed to endorse candidates or get involved in school-system personnel issues.
+An important reminder: PTA, which are non-profits, aren’t allowed to endorse candidates.
+Getting involved in school-system personnel issues is not advised.

 Maryland PTA’s Principal’s Guide to PTA